thegrumpys/odop/docs/Help/terminology.md

 can be arbitrarily selected by the designer or search routine.
 Once values are selected for each independent variable, the design is completely determined.
-For independent variables, a FIX operation reduces the computational demand of the numerical search problem.
+For independent variables, a Fix status reduces the computational demand of the numerical search problem.
-See the [FIX](terminology#fix) entry below for more details.
+See the [Fix](terminology#fix) entry below for more details.

 ___